jasonterando/S3BufferedUpload/README.md

 You can also create a S3BufferedUploadStream object, which lets you use set up an S3 destination as a stream output.
 You also get options on how large to set the buffer, how long the object waits to send data to S3 (based upon bytes) and a number of events to track progress and ability to cancel an in-progress transfer.

-This stream is only writable, it may not be read from and will throw NotImplementedException on attempts to read, mainpulate position, etc.  S3BufferedUploadStream.Length will return the number of bytes uploaded to S3.
+This stream is only writable, it may not be read from and will throw NotImplementedException on attempts to read, manipulate position, etc.  S3BufferedUploadStream.Length will return the number of bytes uploaded to S3.

 There is a factory called **S3BufferedUploadStreamFactory** to make the stream more dependency injection friendly.